Rishit-katiyar/cicada-tymbal-simulation/README.md

 ## Inspiration

 Inspiration for this project came after watching the "It's Weirder Than I Thought!
 How Cicadas Make Noise (In Ultra Slow Motion)" video by Smarter Every Day 299.
-You can watch the video [here](https://www.youtube.com/watch?v=TWc48iVC8u8).
+You can watch the video [here](https://youtu.be/TWc48iVC8u8?si=yi0SQn6bjE9gJiJg&t=833).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/TWc48iVC8u8?si=8wv9uSXAIpLGXNs8&amp;start=840" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Happy simulating! 🌟